merenlab/scholarly-report/README.md

 ![image](https://github.com/user-attachments/assets/c3f423f6-02b6-4192-8276-d0a3bc00d11d)

-This is a great page to find crappy journal names,  update `JOURNAL-NAMES-TO-EXCLUDE.txt`, and re-run the `produce-web-report` command with the same parameters.
+This is a great page to find crappy journal names,  update `JOURNAL-NAMES-TO-EXCLUDE.txt`, and re-run the `sc-produce-web-report` command with the same parameters.